 Things I’ve written

-One of the perils of being a head of campaigns rather than, say, a head of policy or other such thinker, is that most of my writing isn’t online under my name.
+One of the perils of being a head of campaigns rather than, say, a head of policy, is that most of my writing isn’t online under my name.
 But there you go.
 You can probably guess whose names lots of my writing is under.
-Here’s an idiosyncratic list of some of the things I’ve written in my own name that I’m pleased with.
+Here’s a list of some of the things I’ve written in my own name that I’m pleased with.
+More and more I seem to be writing on Medium, so go there for my latest pieces.

 >> On the issues